 Refer the Property to a Cash Buyer

 In certain scenarios, you can also get cash for ugly houses you come across.
 You simply have to tip off the right people about them.
 There are cash buyers who will buy houses in bad shape.
 If you choose to contact one of these companies, they may be able to purchase the home from the homeowner in order to renovate it and resell it.

-If a professional rehabbing team buys the home, that can prove to be a win-win-win.
-Maybe the homeowner gets a solution to what is less than an enjoyable living solution, the rehabbers get to do what they do, and the neighborhood gets the radically enhanced curb appeal of a professionally rehabbed home (plus a cash reward for the referrer*)!
+If a professional rehabbing team buys a trashy house, that can prove to be a win-win-win.
+The homeowner gets a solution to what is less than an enjoyable living solution, the rehabbers get to do what they do, and the neighborhood gets the radically enhanced curb appeal of a professionally rehabbed home (plus a cash reward for the referrer*)!

 *Not all cash buyers offer referral reward money, but our team believes it’s only fair for your efforts.

 Home referrals made to UHS have led to higher property values in neighborhoods all over Central Ohio.

 With us, the referral process is very straightforward.
 Referrers just take 30 seconds to let us know whatever info they have on the property in question.
 This can be in the form of a call, a message, or by stopping by our office in Powell.
 If we end up buying a house you refer, we’ll give you $500!

 - What if I don’t have contact info for the owners?